Cavendish518/SALT/README.md

 <img src="fig/salt.png" width ="200" alt="celebration"/>

-# SALT: A Flexible Semi-Automatic Labeling Tool for General LiDAR Point Clouds with Adaptive Cross-Scene and 4D Consistency
+# SALT: A Flexible Semi-Automatic Labeling Tool for General LiDAR Point Clouds with Cross-Scene Adaptability and 4D Consistency

 This repo is the official project repository of SALT.